OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 Magento on the go
 *****************

-If you want to develop on the Magento Connector a generic feature, we recommend to use the `ak-magento vagrant box`_.
+If you want to develop a generic feature on the Magento Connector, we recommend to use the `ak-magento vagrant box`_.
 It installs Magento 1.7 with the demo data and the Magento part of the Connector.